BlueVicky/BlueVicky/README.md

-- 👋 Hi, I’m @BlueVicky
+- 👋 Hi, I’m Vic!
 - 👀 I’m interested in drawing, singing, writing, reading, videogames and cartoons.
-- 🌱 I’m currently learning english, italian and greek on Duolingo.
-And maybe in the future, coding.
+- 🌱 I’m currently learning Python!!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 BlueVicky/BlueVicky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.